organix/uFork/ufork-wasm/awp.md

 encrypting traffic.
 Note that network addresses are used solely for routing, and should not be relied upon for security.

+AWP does not require that the transport deliver messages reliably or in order.
+Because of this, AWP can be used as a very efficient low-level protocol where guarantees like reliability and ordering are achieved through message passing.
+If, however, the transport does guarantee reliability or ordering, applications are free to rely on those properties.

-Existing protocols that make suitable transports include QUIC and DTLS.
+Existing network protocols that make suitable transports include QUIC and DTLS.
 Ordered protocols such as TLS will also work, but may incur a performance penalty due to head-of-line blocking inherent to TCP.

 ## Frames